 Some interns find a permanent paid employment with the organization at the end of their internship.
 This can be a huge advantage to the organization when experienced interns are employed as they require little or no training and are armed with clear understanding and information on the workings of the organization – communication, company’s customers, internal politics etc.

-- You get hands-on experience and grow your skill-set
+- You get hands-on experiences and grow your skill-set

 - You have first-hand info about the industry/ sector, customers, competition and the business world